 Now, think about that statement again.
 Close your eyes (humor me) and complete the sentence: money is__________.

-The words used to complete the sentence says a lot about your relationship with money.
+Again, the words used to complete the sentence says a lot about your relationship with money.
 It’s the starting point on your journey to shift your money beliefs.